SomeWeekendReading/someweekendreading.github.io/quotes.md

 gave up an eye for wisdom."
 &mdash; John Isbell, in [a comment at _Crooked Timber_](https://crookedtimber.org/2005/02/28/mother-drive-bys/#comment-63301)

+"Wisdom is a virtue of old age, and it seems to come only to those who, when young, were neither wise nor prudent." &mdash; [Hannah Arendt](https://en.wikipedia.org/wiki/Hannah_Arendt)

 ## The Index Invested Ones